Mythagora Homepage

 The Fight with Kronos

 When Zeus reached maturity, he ambushed Kronos while the aged god was out hunting.
 Zeus kicked Kronos in the stomach so hard he vomited up the stone and the five children he had swallowed.
-In this way Demeter, Hades, Histia, Hera, and Poseidon were born.
+In this way Demeter, Hades, Hestia, Hera, and Poseidon were born.
 Zeus took the stone Kronos vomited up and placed it at the foot of Mount Parnassos near the city of Delphi and proclaimed that the stone would be a portent and marvel for the mortals of the earth for all time.
 The stone was called the Omphalos (Navel) and Delphi became known as the Navel of the Earth.

 Omphalos